-The Chicago School’s Counseling Psychology, Treatment of Addiction Disorders concentration prepares graduates to help individuals overcome mental health challenges and emotional issues that prevent them from living life to the fullest.
+The Chicago School’s Counseling Psychology, Treatment of Addiction Disorders concentration at our Washington, D.C. campus prepares graduates to help individuals overcome mental health challenges and emotional issues that prevent them from living life to the fullest.
 The concentration provides specific education in the area of assessment, intervention/prevention, and treatment of alcohol, drug abuse (AODA), and other behavioral addictions.
 This master’s program prepares individuals with the skills necessary to provide effective counseling psychology services for a wide range of addictions in community-based environments.

 Washington, D.C., program is designed in accordance with licensure requirements in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform with the requirements for licensure in other nearby states in the region